 So, you’ve started taking CBD and are planning an exciting vacation—maybe to a state you’ve never been or a country you’ve wanted to see.
 You’re probably wondering if you can take your CBD with you.
 It’s a common cause for questions!
-Some people even take CBD to prevent motion sickness or to calm the fear of flying, so it’s great to ask questions and make sure that you are well informed about how to travel with CBD.
+Some people consume CBD prior to flights or long drives to relax, so it’s great to ask questions and make sure that you are well informed about how to travel with CBD.

 Traveling in the States